 The petition, spearheaded by Westford Knight Committee member David Brody, has grown to over 500 signatures since it was started on Aug.
 25, and is hoping to dissuade the neighbors opposing the covering, Brian and Cheryl McLarney, from their decision to pursue legal action to stop the project, which was planned by a local Eagle Scout candidate.

-Although Brody, who has written several books on the Knight, understands that the McLarneys are well within their rights to appeal the ZBA approval of the project in late July, which they did on the last day of the appeal period, he hopes that they can be persuaded to change their mind on the issue.
+Although Brody, , understands that the McLarneys are well within their rights to appeal the ZBA approval of the project in late July, which they did on the last day of the appeal period, he hopes that they can be persuaded to change their mind on the issue.

 “Just because you have the right to do something doesn’t make it the right thing to do,” said Brody.